obedAdu-Gyamfi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 5. Script Displays the last 10 lines of /etc/passwd
 6. Scripts Displays the first 10 lines of /etc/passwd
-7. Script displays the third line of the file iacta
+7. Script displays the third line of the file iacta 8.Script creates a file with a specific name with special characters containing the text Best School ending by a new line